For an update to this story click here.

 “Because LED lights are unidirectional --they’re only sending the light in one direction so it makes it more difficult for the bug to perceive that light, compared with the light bulb that is just basically illuminating you know, the death trap of the water beneath.
 So it’s very attractive to the bug.”

-Lesky the working group is studying how the bugs behave in order to learn how to control them, not eradicate them; something she says is nearly impossible anyway.
+Lesky says the working group is studying how the bugs behave in order to learn how to control them, not eradicate them; something she says is nearly impossible anyway.
 One promising approach is a predator native to China.
 The non-stinging wasp that preys on the stinkbug is now under quarantine in labs around the U.S. They’re being evaluated before they can be released into the environment.

 But that won’t be in time for this year’s mating season, which is going on right now.
 The lengthening daylight is drawing the strongest stink bugs back outdoors, while the weaker ones continue to laze around the house and mess up the place, so Pat Hipkins is still using her turkey pan traps.